26-year-old Lincoln woman takes two cars for a test drive, never returns

-A 26-year-old Lincoln woman embarked on a theft spree from July into August, police said, shoplifting from Von Maur and never returning two cars she had taken out for a test drive.
+A 26-year-old Lincoln woman embarked on a theft spree from July into August, police said, shoplifting from Von Maur and never returning two cars she had taken out for test drives.

 The woman paid for a few things, authorities said, but left with approximately $511 of stolen clothing in her purse before Lincoln police arrived.